Management plan compartment 17

 Subcompartment 17A: Pigeons Farm Road (1.0 ha)

-Situated next to a housing estate and Crookham Golf Club ground, this small mixed secondary woodland has a few large oaks and mixed tree and shrub species, including sycamore.
+Situated next to a housing estate and Crookham Golf Course, this small mixed secondary woodland has a few large oaks and mixed tree and shrub species, including sycamore and numerous horse chestnuts.
 The ground layer contains an extensive colony of pignut with associated bluebells.
 Wood sage and bramble occur throughout.
 A concrete stand and surrounds have a variety of pioneer species, notably shining crane's-bill, local and rather rare in Berkshire.
+One of the few public rights of way on the common crosses the subcompartment just inside its eastern edge.

 ObjectiveAreaMethodComment